 334.6 Cape Sebastain offers visitors an incredible panoramic view of the Oregon Coast at the end of a 2 mile long hike.
 Cape Sebastain is named for Sebastain Viscaino who in 1603 named the cape after himself.
 The fishing for shallow water rockfish, sea trout, perch, cabezon and lingcod from the rocky shore ranges from fair to excellent.

 336.5 Myers Beach is accessible from the view points located at mile marker 336.5, 337.1 and 337.3.
-Meyers Creek is listed by ODFW as a location to dig for razor clams.
+Located at mile marker 337.0 Meyers Creek (USFS Photos) is listed by ODFW as a location to dig for razor clams.
 Razor clams are dug along the beach north from Meyers Creek to Hunters Cove.
 This section of the beach is an excellent place to fish for redtail surfperch.

 338.0 The Pistol River Beach as well as Meyer’s Beach is one of the most popular beach locations used for wind surfing competition that draws Wind Surfers from all over the World.
 Have your camera ready to capture the exciting images.
 Pistol River Beach is one of Oregon's beaches listed by ODFW as a location to dig for razor clams.